hyosung11/Launch-School/Courses/JS129/Study-Guides/study_guide8_20220331.md

 4. It invokes the function.
 Since `this` refers to the new object, we use it within the function to set the object's properties and methods.
 5. Finally, once the function finishes running, `new` returns the new object even though we don't explicitly return anything.

-We can now use the new object in any manner appropriate for a `Car` object.

 **JavaScript won't complain about a missing `new` keyword.**

 ```js
 Car(); // => undefined
 ```

 If you don't use the `new` keyword, the constructor function won't work as intended.
-Instead, it acts like an ordinary function.
-In particular, no new objects are created, so `this` won't point to a new object.
+Instead, it *acts like an ordinary function*.
+In particular, *no new objects are created*, so `this` won't point to a new object.

 Furthermore, since functions that don't return an explicit value return `undefined`, calling a constructor without `new` also returns `undefined`.
 When you use `new`, however, the function doesn't have to return anything explicitly: it *returns the newly created object automatically*.